kaligraffy/basiccryptmypi/README.md

 ISSUES

-Mounts don't get cleaned up properly sometimes.
+Mounts need manually unmounting, sometimes

 HOW DOES IT WORK